-Appellant and the City have drastically different views of whether the Plan has been substantially consummated.
-Appellant argues that "[t]here has been practically no 'consummation' of the POA with reference to Class 11," because there will be no "impact on pension payments until March[] 2015 [a date now in the past]," and that in any event, pension reductions "will be a gradual process extending over decades, as pension payments are altered over the lifetimes of Class 11 members."
-Appellant's Br. at 43-44.
+Appellant argues that "[t]here has been practically no 'consummation' of the POA with reference to the entire Class 11," because there will be no "impact on pension payments for retirees until . . .
+March[] 2015 [a date now in the past]," and that in any event, pension reductions "will be a gradual process extending over decades, as pension payments are altered over the lifetimes of Class 11 members."
+Appellant's Resp. at 35.
+However, by noting that "recoupment of my ASF funds took place in January 2015," appellant effectively concedes that the Plan has been substantially consummated, especially as to ASF Recoupment.
+Id.

-The City paints a much different picture.
-As explained more thoroughly in its motion, the City notes numerous major transfers and transactions that have been effectuated pursuant to the Plan, including (1) the State of Michigan's disbursement of \$194.8 million to the City's Retirement Systems; (2) the DIA's and other philanthropic organizations' disbursement of \$23 million to the Retirement Systems; (3) the City's issuance of \$287.5 million in Financial Recovery Bonds, \$632 million in New B Notes, and \$88 million in New C Notes; (4) the City's irrevocable transfer of its right, title, and interest in DIA assets to a perpetual charitable trust; (5) the Retirement Systems' implementation of pension plan modifications, including pension and COLA reductions and ASF Recoupment; and (6) the substantial completion of ASF Recoupment of current account holders, which has resulted in \$58.5 million in recaptured funds.
+As explained more thoroughly in its motion, the City notes numerous major transfers and transactions that have been effectuated pursuant to the Plan, including (1) the State of Michigan's disbursement of \$194.8 million to the City's Retirement Systems; (2) the DIA's and other philanthropic organizations' disbursement of \$23 million to the Retirement Systems; (3) the City's issuance of \$287.5 million in Financial Recovery Bonds, \$632 million in New B Notes, and \$88 million in New C Notes; (4) the City's irrevocable transfer of its right, title, and interest in DIA assets to a perpetual charitable trust; (5) the Retirement Systems' implementation of pension plan modifications, including pension and COLA reductions and ASF Recoupment; and (6) the substantial completion8 of ASF Recoupment of current account holders, which has resulted in \$58.5 million in recaptured funds.
 See Appellee's Mot. at 28-31.
 The City and other entities have also resumed or initiated management of substantially all of the property dealt with by the Plan, as demonstrated by (1) Kevyn D. Orr's resignation as Emergency Manager, which restored day-to-day management of the City to the Mayor and City Council; (2) Governor Richard D. Snyder's decision to remove the City from financial emergency status and end receivership; (3) the City's implementation of \$1.7 billion in Reinvestment Initiatives, of which \$8.4 million went to the Detroit Police Department, \$3.8 million to the Detroit Fire Department, \$3.5 million for blight remediation, and \$1.9 million to the City's Income Tax Division to upgrade information technology; (4) the establishment of the Great Lakes Water Authority and two VEBAs to provide healthcare benefits to City retirees; and (5) appointment of the Michigan Financial Review Commission to review the City's finances.
 See id. at 31-33.
 Finally, the City notes that it has substantially completed numerous payments and distributions under the Plan, including (1) \$55 million in cash to holders of allowed Class 7 claims; (2) \$17 million in New B Notes for distribution to holders of allowed Limited Tax General Obligation Bond Claims; (3) \$280 million in Restructured UTGO Bonds to holders of allowed Class 8 Claims; (4) \$88 million in New C Notes to the COP Trustee for the benefit of settling claims with Class 9 claimants; and (5) \$493 million in New B Notes to the VEBAs to satisfy Class 12 claims.
 See id.
 34-35.